 You should send off rent increase notices at least 90 days in advance of the date that the increase goes into effect.
 This will provide tenants with plenty of time to decide whether or not they’re going to stay at your building.
 Offering options to tenants – like a lower rate increase if they agree to sign a longer-term lease – could help you improve your tenant retention.

 Raise rent with caution

-Following these guidelines when thinking about raising rent, or when levying rent increases on your tenants, will allow you to maintain strong, professional relationships and help you hold on to good renters.
-Remember that in the long-run, making it easier for good residents to maintain residence in your investment building is more important, and ultimately more fiscally rewarding, than elevating your profit margins in the short-term.
+Following these guidelines when thinking about raising rent, or when levying rent increases on your tenants will allow you to maintain strong relationships.
+Remember that in the long-run, making it easier for good residents to maintain a tenancy in your investment property is more important, and more fiscally rewarding, than elevating your profit margins in the short-term.

 Four easy ways to raise the rent and keep your tenants happy